Team-Gitta/Gitta-Self-driving-Contest/README.md

 ## Water supply transmission

-Bring registered feedwater information from database by matching the id of the Qrcode
+QRcode processing program brings registered feedwater information from database by matching the id of the Qrcode

-Calculate the operation time of the water pump using the water supply information and send it to the stm board.
+It calculates the operation time of the water pump using the water supply information and send it to the stm board.

 <br/>